Corsenp/PyUtilityGraph/README.md

 # PyUtilityGraph

-PyUtilityGraph is a school project asking for a specific product and a maximum quantity and will create a graph based on the user responses
+PyUtilityGraph (Assignment 4) is a school project asking for a specific product and a maximum quantity and will create a graph based on the user responses

 ## Installation